Endometriosis

 If you're having difficulty getting pregnant, infertility treatments, such as in vitro fertilisation (IVF), may be an option,

-But women with moderate to severe endometriosis tend to have a lower chance of getting pregnant with IVF than usual.
+If you have moderate to severe endometriosis, there might be a lower chance of you getting pregnant with IVF than usual.

 Adhesions and ovarian cysts